tildeee/oo-ride-share/README.md

 ## Getting Started
 This is a level 3, individual project.

 We will use the same project structure we used for the previous project.
 Classes should be in files in the `lib` folder, and tests should be in files in the `specs` folder.
 You should utilize a spec helper file.
 You will run tests by executing the `rake` command, as configured in a Rakefile.
+You should have **95% code coverage** using simplecov.

 The `support` folder contains CSV files which will drive your system design.
 Each CSV corresponds to a different type of object _as well as_ creating a relationship between different objects.

 ## Baseline
 ### Discussion
 #### Phase 1
-Let's start by **individually** creating the list of nouns and verbs that you would utilize in describing this problem.
+Let's start by **individually** creating the list of nouns and verbs that you would utilize to describe this problem.

 After a few minutes, then you'll get together with your seat squad to discuss the nouns and verbs you came up with.